dymmond/esmerald/docs/en/docs/guides/more-advanced/09-path-params.md

-# How to Use Path Parameters in Esmerald (Advanced Guide)
+# How to Use Path Parameters in Ravyn (Advanced Guide)

-Path parameters in Esmerald allow dynamic values to be captured directly from the URL path, enabling highly flexible and descriptive routing.
+Path parameters in Ravyn allow dynamic values to be captured directly from the URL path, enabling highly flexible and descriptive routing.
 This guide is for advanced users who want full control and understanding of how path parameters work, including usage with custom types, enums, and transformers.